junhua/proqodpy/README.md

 * Django
 * Django-Rest-Framework

-The design pattern of Django will be mainly the
+The design pattern of Project will split into Front-end and Back-end, where front-end will be handled by AngularJS whereas the back-end will be a pure REST API server by Django and DRF.

 ### Host
 The source code is hosted at Github: